sirmick/bed/README.md

 # Compilation

 Requires boost, openssl and C++ 11y.
 It also requires [crow](https://github.com/ipkn/crow), a header file only distribution is included.
 License is the same for both products: BSD-3.

+## All
+Install NPM (from NodeJS) and download the JavaScript/CSS dependencies.
+Node is not required to run the editor.

+`cd editor-static`
+`npm i`

 ## OSX
 - Install brew (visit [brew](https://brew.sh/) website)